yashodhah/yashodhah/README.md

 - 👋  Hi, I'm Yashodha
 - :computer:  Software Engineer at Credit Agricole-CIB.
-- :keyboard:  Fingers dance to the beat of Java, with occasional tunes in JavaScript.
+- :keyboard:  Fingers dance to the beat of Java.
 In the process of learning Ops.
-- 👀  Interested in Music and any cyber Security
+- 👀  Interested in Music and any Security.
 - 🌱  Firm believer in continuous learning.

 <!---